quchen/articles/factorio/circuitry.md

 ![](img/d-latch.png)

-The memory cell consists of the two logical combinators on the left: when the clock signal is true, let the current value of `D` into the green circuit (`#` for »input count«).
-When `C` is false, then do not read `D` from the outside, but let it loop on the green loop around the center combinator.
+The memory cell consists of the two logical combinators on the right: when the clock signal `C` is true, let the current value of `D` (`#` for »input count«) into the green circuit through the top combinator.
+When `C` is false, then do not read `D` from the input signal, but from the green loop instead.
+This way, `C` switches the circuit from either retaining the stored signal, or forgetting it and continuously reading it from the outside.

-The NOOP combinator on the right hand side serves multiple purposes.
-In order of descending importance,

-  1. It closes off the circuit to the right, so that even when there is a `D` signal coming from another circuit on the right, the D latch is unaffected by it.
-  2. It allows renaming the `D` signal, making it easier to plug the latch into an existing circuit.
-  3. I like all my free wires to be red, with green only used if functionally necessary, or for clarity.

-Taking timing (each combinator introduces a 1-tick delay) into consideration, storage of the current `D` signal in the circuit is triggered by the falling edge of the `C` signal.
-As a result, a 1-tick clock pulse stores the input  `D` value at the time the pulse starts.
+The NOOP combinator on the left separates the `C` and `D` signals, because D must only enter the green loop from the top, and by my convention, all free wires have to be red.
+Since this combinator introduces a 1-tick delay, we also route the `C` signal to the bottom combinator through it so they stay in sync.

+**TODO** Currently, C is one tick slower than than D, so that one should be delayed as well.

 ## Shift register